 A Newark firefighter who was terminated in 2016 after falling asleep in a firehouse kitchen, missing a run, and testing positive for drugs and alcohol, has lost his appeal to the Appellate Division of the New Jersey Superior Court.
-Antonio Cruz had asked the court to overturn a decision by the New Jersey Civil Service Commission that reversed a decision by an administrative law judge that he should have been offered conditional employment.
+AC had asked the court to overturn a decision by the New Jersey Civil Service Commission that reversed a decision by an administrative law judge that he should have been offered conditional employment.

 As explained in the decision:

 - On October 27, 2014, appellant [AC] began his employment with the City as a firefighter.

 - He reported to work on June 25, 2016, and fell asleep while having a cup of coffee with Captain Orlando Alvarez.

 - After appellant spilled his coffee, Alvarez told him to clean it up but appellant only partially complied and left the kitchen.